grillitype/web-fonts-guide/README.md

 ## Resources

 * [Clagnut’s OpenType CSS Sandbox](http://clagnut.com/sandbox/css3/) by Richard Rutter is great place to test out OpenType features and easily put together your required CSS code.
+* [Webfont Handbook](https://abookapart.com/products/webfont-handbook) by Bram Stein is the most in-depth (e)book you can possibly read on web fonts, their rendering, and their performance.
 * [Copy Paste Character](http://copypastecharacter.com) is a great website that allows you to access pretty much any special character you might ever use.
 * [CSS Tricks](https://css-tricks.com/snippets/css/using-font-face/) has a good list of different browser version’s support for various web font format setups.